openai/robogym/README.md

 Robogym provides a way to intervene the environment parameters during training to support domain randomization and curriculum learning.

 Below shows an example of intervening the number of objects for blocks (rearrange) environment.
-You can use this intereface to define a curriculum over the number of objects:
+You can use this interface to define a curriculum over the number of objects:

 ```python
 from robogym.envs.rearrange.blocks import make_env